joaohf/breadboard/README.md

 These are open points for future improvements.
 However, erlang-red usable and works as intent.

-### Ideas with erlang-red
+### Ideas to do with erlang-red

+- explore raspberrypi hardware modules
 - connect a cluster breadboard with erlang-red
 - control some LEDs and other hardware devices using i2c, spi, gpio
-- improve NervesHubAgent to autodetect network
+- read sensors

 ## Procedures for baking breadboard image